Welcome to the Seed Library!

 When are the seeds available?

 The seed library is open whenever the library is open.
 We keep our seed selection stocked year-round and make new seeds available every spring.
+If you don't see the seed library out on the floor, ask reference!
+We'd be happy to supply you with the seeds we have in stock.

 What kinds of seeds do you have?